TheThingsIndustries/lorawan-stack-docs/doc/content/devices/mac-settings/_index.md

 MAC settings on {{% tts %}} are configurable per end device.
 To configure persistent MAC settings, make changes to `mac-settings.desired_<parameter>`.
 Updates to `mac-settings.desired_<parameter>` take effect on device creation, after OTAA join or ABP FCnt reset, ResetInd, or after MAC state reset.

-`mac-settings.<parameter>` represents what the Network Server believes is configured on the end device, and should not be changed, unless the device does not conform to the LoRaWAN specification.
+`mac-settings.<parameter>` represents what the Network Server believes is configured on the end device, and should not be changed, unless the device does not conform to the LoRaWAN® specification.
 It may however be necessary to set `mac-settings.RX1_delay` for ABP devices where this is not configured as part of activation.

 `mac-state` can be used to test MAC settings in the current session.
 To update settings for testing in the current session, make changes to the `mac-state.desired_parameters.<parameter>`.
 Updates to the `mac-state.desired_parameters.<parameter>` are applied on the next uplink, and lost on reset.